-Personal Injury Protection (PIP) and medical payments coverage pay for expenses for things like funeral costs, surgery, chiropractic care and dental work.
+Personal Injury Protection (PIP) and medical payments coverage pay for expenses for things like funeral costs, surgery, chiropractic care, and dental work.
 The coverages can be utilized in addition to your health insurance policy or if there is no health insurance coverage.
 Medical payments and PIP cover both the driver and occupants and will also cover being hit by a car walking across the street.
 Personal Injury Protection is not an option in every state but can be used in place of medical payments coverage

-Comprehensive insurance coverage will pay to fix damage OTHER than collision with another vehicle or object.
+Comprehensive insurance coverage will pay to fix damage OTHER than a collision with another vehicle or object.
 You first must pay your deductible and the remainder of the damage will be paid by comprehensive coverage.

-Comprehensive coverage pays for claims like hitting a deer, damage from flooding, rock chips in glass and a tree branch falling on your vehicle.
+Comprehensive coverage pays for claims like hitting a deer, damage from flooding, rock chips in glass, and a tree branch falling on your vehicle.
 The maximum payout you can receive from a comprehensive claim is the ACV or actual cash value, so if the vehicle’s value is low it’s not worth carrying full coverage.

 Auto liability insurance

 Liability coverage can cover damage or injury you incur to other’s property or people.
-This coverage protects you from legal claims by others, and doesn’t cover damage sustained by your vehicle in an accident.
+This coverage protects you from legal claims by others and doesn’t cover damage sustained by your vehicle in an accident.

 Liability coverage has three limits: per person bodily injury, per accident bodily injury, and a property damage limit.
-Your policy might show policy limits of 50/100/50 which stand for $50,000 in coverage for each person’s injuries, a per accident bodily injury limit of $100,000, and a limit of $50,000 paid for damaged property.
+Your policy might show policy limits of 50/100/50 which stand for $50,000 in coverage for each person’s injuries, a per-accident bodily injury limit of $100,000, and a limit of $50,000 paid for damaged property.